No matches found.

 If you are having unexplained gastrointestinal symptoms, talk to your doctor to determine if you need to reduce your starch intake or look closely to see if there are hidden sources of maltose in your diet.

 Gluten-free does not mean starch-free.
 Gluten is a protein, not a carbohydrate, so it is not a starch.
 Gluten is found in wheat, rye, barley, and triticale (a cross between wheat and rye), but these grains also contain starch.
 If you have CSID and also have celiac disease and are on a gluten-free diet, you need to be aware that gluten-free foods may still contain starch.

 For example, potatoes are gluten-free, but they contain starch.
 Gluten-free bread is free of gluten but may contain starch in the form of whole-grain or brown-rice flour, tapioca starch, cornstarch, potato flour, or rice.

-If you have further questions about your diet and would like to speak with a registered dietitian, please call One Patient Services at 1-800-705-1962.
+If you have further questions about your diet and would like to speak with a registered dietitian, please call 1-800-705-1962.

 An instruction sheet (“How to Take Sucraid®”) can be found on SucraidASSIST.com in the “Resources” section.
 In addition, there is a video on SucraidASSIST.com that explains how to dose and administer Sucraid®.
-If you have further questions, you can discuss with your doctor or contact One Patient Services at 1-800-705-1962 or US Bioservices at 1-833-800-0122.
+If you have further questions, you can discuss with your doctor or contact QOL Medical at 1-800-705-1962 or US Bioservices at 1-833-800-0122.